LimathJayawardena/limath-portfolio/README.md

 The terminal will show a local URL (usually http://localhost:....).
 Open that in your browser to see your portfolio!

 📂 Project Structure

-{src/
+src/
 ├── assets/           # Images and static assets

 ├── App.jsx           # Main application logic & layout

 ├── Guestbook.jsx     # Guestbook component (Firestore logic)

 ├── firebaseConfig.js # YOUR KEYS (Do not commit this file!)

 ├── main.jsx          # React entry point

-└── index.css         # Tailwind directives & global styles}
+└── index.css         # Tailwind directives & global styles

 I hope this helpful...!
 Thanks for read.
 Limath/Ramika Jayawardena